-‘Curlsbot’ is an independent online ingredient analyser.
+‘Curlsbot’ is an online ingredient analyser that is totally independent from NueBar.
 It's super simple to use.

 - Click on any NueBar product on our website and you will find a full ingredient list

 - Paste the ingredients into www.curlsbot.com, and bingo.

 Try it with the ingredients for our shampoo for dry/damaged hair here:

 Sodium Cocoyl Isethionate (Gentle Coconut Based Surfactant), Sodium Laurylglucosides Hydroxypropylsulfonate (Gentle Palm Free Surfactant), Brassica alcohol, Organic Cacao butter (Theobroma cacao), Organic Argan Oil (Argania spinosa), Glyceryl Stearate Citrate, Brassicamidopropyl Dimethylamine, Lactic Acid, Hydrogenated Ethylhexyl Olivate (&) Hydrogenated Olive Oil Unsaponifiables, Sodium Methyl Cocoyl Taurate, Purified water, Sodium Chloride, Tocopherol (Natural Vitamin E), Essential oils of Ylang Ylang (Cananga odorata), Orange 5 fold (Citrus sinesis), Lavender (Lavandula hybrida) & Cedarwood (Cedrus atlantica), Caprylhydroxamic Acid (and) Caprylyl Glycol (and) Glycerin (Low Tox, Palm Oil free Preservative system), Iron Oxide.

 Of course, you can use the Curlsbot tool to test the ingredient list of any product on the market (as long as their ingredient list is one that gives full disclosure of contents).
 So feel free to compare NueBar to other Solid Shampoo and Conditioner bars on the market.